konveyor/kai/docs/contrib/Dev_Environment.md

 ## Access to a Large Language Model (LLM)

 - If you want to run Kai against a LLM you will likely need to configure a LLM API Key to access your service (unless running against a local model)
   - We do provide a means of running Kai against previously cached data from a few models to aid demo flows.
 This allows you to run through the steps of using previously cached data without requiring access to a LLM.
-Note, if you do not provide LLM API access then the DEMO_MODE flow will only be able to replay previous cached responses.
+Note, if you do not provide LLM API access then the KAI\_\_DEMO_MODE flow will only be able to replay previous cached responses.
-    - We call this 'DEMO_MODE', i.e. `DEMO_MODE=true make run-server`
+    - We call this 'KAI**DEMO_MODE', i.e. `KAI**DEMO_MODE=true make run-server`
 - Note that results vary widely between models.

 ## Local Development